Feature Selection for Huge Data via Minipatch Learning: Minipatch Feature Selection

 A simple sampling strategy that satisfies Assumption (\textbf{A1}) is to sample non-overlapping blocks of features sequentially such that all features are sampled exactly once before proceeding with uniform random sampling.
-Assumption (\textbf{A2}) intuitively means that for a given noise feature, the base selector's decision on whether to select this particular feature does not change across minipatches that contain this feature.
-In the stability selection literature, \citet{meinshausen2010stability} made use of a similar condition named the exchangeability assumptions for false discovery rate (FDR) control.
-A simple data scenario that fulfills Assumption (\textbf{A2}) is when noise features are independent amongst themselves and are also independent of other true signal features as well as the response.
-In Assumption (\textbf{A3}), the probability $\mathbb{P}$ is taken with respect to the randomness of minipatches and the randomness of the base selector if it is a randomized algorithm.
-Intuitively, Assumption (\textbf{A3}) requires the base selector to have a low probability to mistakenly select noise features on random minipatches.
-Putting everything together, under Assumptions (\textbf{A1-3}), Theorem 1 provides guarantee that the probability of STAMPS mistakenly selecting at least one noise feature is at most $\alpha$.
+In Assumption (\textbf{A2}), the probability $\mathbb{P}$ is taken with respect to the randomness of minipatches.
+Intuitively, Assumption (\textbf{A2}) requires the base selector to have a sufficiently low probability of selecting noise features on random minipatches.
+Putting everything together, under Assumptions (\textbf{A1-2}), Theorem 1 provides error control showing that the probability of STAMPS mistakenly selecting at least one noise feature is at most $\alpha$.
+This result is noteworthy because it is a model-agnostic analysis of STAMPS in a general setting where we do not impose any restrictions on the distribution of the underlying data, or the specific type of base feature selector, or the type of machine learning task.

-While some of these assumptions may seem stringent, this result is very generic because we are not making any distributional assumptions about the underlying data or considering any specific learner or feature selection algorithm.
-In future work, we are going to investigate whether these assumptions can be relaxed for particular combinations of learners and selectors.
-We would also like to consider possible extensions to other forms of error control such as the FDR.
+While one could argue that Assumption (\textbf{A2}) might be a bit stringent in practice, it is actually slightly looser than the exchangeability assumptions of stability selection \citep{meinshausen2010stability} which establishes false discovery rate control in the linear regression setting or the irrepresentable condition \citep{zhao2006consistency} required for the Lasso procedure to be selection consistent.
+Given the strong empirical performance of our methods, we believe that our assumptions could be relaxed, perhaps markedly so by studying specific base feature selectors.
+Additionally, the strong empirical performance of AdaSTAMPS suggests error rate control, but establishing this is beyond the scope of this paper and left for future work.